s10wen/kapow-skeleton/README.md

 Once you've completed the installation steps you're ready to login to WordPress (user: *admin* / password: *password*) to start developing the site locally!

-If you wish to use one of the available front-end frameworks/libraries (Foundation / Bootstrap / Bourbon + Neat) or otherwise configure your Sass set-up you should take a look at the following files:

-- `assets/sass/config/_settings.scss` to pick a Front-end framework/library
-- `assets/sass/config/_vars-default.scss` to alter the default variables to suit your needs
-- `assets/sass/config/_vars-custom.scss` to add your own project specific variables
-- `assets/sass/style.scss` to choose your Sass imports

-Out of the box Kapow!'s Grunt set-up has several features commented out such as code linting and documentation generation.
-Take a look at the following files to:

-- `gruntfile.js` alter the main configuration
-- `grunt/default.js` choose what runs as part of the main build task
-- `grunt/watch.js` change what happens when certain files change or are added

-Several Grunt commands are at your disposal:

-- `grunt` builds the project
-- `grunt build` builds and then watches for changes
-- `grunt document` generates Sass, Javascript and PHP documentation
-- `grunt images` minifies JPG, PNG and SVG images
-- `grunt lint` lint your Sass, Javascript and PHP for errors
-- `grunt analyse` get useful feedback on your code (currently CSS only)

-**NB:** The `docs` and `lint` commands assume you have the required dependencies installed as detailed earlier.

 ## Release Notes